Boat Ramp Parking

 Pinellas County Artificial Reefs

-• Pinellas County Artificial Reef Guide – Pinellas County has 13 artificial reef sites from 3 to 38 miles offshore in the Gulf of Mexico and one in Tampa Bay.
+• Pinellas County Artificial Reef Guide – Pinellas County has 13 artificial reef sites from 3 to 38 miles offshore in the Gulf of America and one in Tampa Bay.
 These reefs are designed to attract fish like grouper, snapper, mackerel, amberjack, cobia, barracuda and bait fish.
 The reef sites can have a base diameter of up to 100 feet and reach up to half the water’s depth.